 DAVD is a complete end-to-end diver management solution incorporating as a key element a high-resolution, fully transparent glass head-up display (HUD) integrated directly inside the diving helmet (for hard hat surface air supply diving) or full-facemask (for tethered and untethered defense, commercial and recreational diving applications).
-The DAVD HUD is currently deployed in the world leading and most widely used Kirby Morgan® range of dive helmets and is currently being released in the industry standard Interspiro and OTS full-face masks.
+The DAVD HUD is currently deployed in the world leading and most widely used Kirby Morgan [®] range of dive helmets and is currently being released in the industry standard Interspiro "AGA", OTS Guardian and the Divator and Dräger Panorama Nova Dive full-face masks.
 The DAVD HUD and system technology is not however limited to these products and applications.
-We continue to work with NASA who has used the DAVD system at its 6.2 million gallons Neutral Buoyancy Laboratory (NBL) located near the Johnson Space Center in Texas, US.
-It is now exploring its 'potential use in NASA's planned return to the moon'.